 - Smoke at 250°F – 275°F for 3 hours or until bark is set.

 - Add your peppercorns, cloves, thyme, oregano, ginger, cinnamon, and garlic cloves.
+Stir for around 1 minute or until fragrant.

 - Bring consomme to the boil, then simmer on low for an hour.